ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 43. propagated deletion of objects in a parent table to the objects in another table using cascade parameter; the two tables have a many-to-one relationship
 44. deleted objects from a parent table along with all the child objects using cascade in relationship() with tables defined with a many-to-one relationship
 45. created an association table linking two tables with many-to-many relationship using relationship()
+46. made queries to the relational tables, loaded and displayed rows and columns